andreirusanescu/Thirty-Days-Of-Calisthenics/README.md

 - **SVG vector resources** for icons

-TODO: Add progress bar that is saved for a user with authentication, real feedback that is sent to a database, add Gemini for custom workout routines.
+For future premises, maybe add a progress bar that is saved for a user with authentication, real feedback that is sent to a database, add Gemini for custom workout routines.